How to Find Closure After Your Marriage Ends

 The textbook definition of closure is not a requirement for healing.
-If your definition of closure means that your ex has behave a certain way or that ending your relationship will have a certain outcome, you’ll only be disappointed.
+If your definition of the closure means that your ex has behaved a certain way or that ending your relationship will have a certain outcome, you’ll only be disappointed.

-Usually the more you push someone for answers or apologies, the more you will tend to upset and anger them, which will certainly not increase your chances of getting the information you want.
-If you do manage to have a discussion with your ex about what went wrong, you may not like the answers you get.
+Usually, the more you push someone for answers or apologies, the more you will tend to upset and anger them, which will certainly not increase your chances of getting the information you want.
+If you do manage to discuss with your ex about what went wrong, you may not like the answers you get.

-We hate ambiguity.
-People can get stuck longing for a sign that their ex is sorry for what happened.
+People can get stuck by longing for a sign that their ex is sorry for what happened.
 In many cases, he or she has moved on while you’ve been wasting time dwelling on the past.

 You can invest a lot of time and energy trying to make sense of things--which only prolongs your pain.
 It’s not easy, but try to shift your thoughts elsewhere when you start to replay scenes from your past relationship.
 If you need to, find a friend, family member, support group or counselor who can listen to you.

-You also had some good times together as a couple, and maybe thinking about them while forgetting everything else.
-We often remember only the positive moments in relationships--which is both understandable and natural, but really has nothing to do with reality.
-It’s easy to fall into the trap of fantasizing about a past that really never was.
+You also had some good times together as a couple and maybe thinking about them while forgetting everything else.
+We often remember only the positive moments in relationships--which is both understandable and natural but has nothing to do with reality.
+It’s easy to fall into the trap of fantasizing about a past that never was.

 Why thinking about the past and analyzing what went wrong can be helpful, dwelling on your old relationship for too long is unhealthy and can take away your chance at current and future happiness.
 Obsessing and constantly rehashing the relationship doesn’t fix things or give you closure, it only prevents you from moving on.